pollyjuice74/marketGAT/README.md

 # marketNN
 This repo is implementing a Graph Neural Network using PyTorch Geometric to predict market activity in a short period of time.

+## TODO:
+- Make weighted version of the trailing stoploss algorithm doing an informed decision based on it's previous knowledge and the 3 month data of the `stock_i` from the `stocks` set.

+- Connect it to a live trading account

+---

 ## Contents:
 `marketGPT.ipynb`: Sandbox for tinkering and designing with the data and models.